-• University-wide orientation - Attendance is highly recommended.

-- Prior to the start of the program, the University offers an orientation program that introduces the student to the available student services, IT and library resources, and other general information. - In conjunction with this orientation, the Graduate Program in Nutrition will have some program-specific events that you should plan to attend. - Students will be oriented to the on-line teaching learning environment, meet FN Department faculty and may participate in a seminar or other academic activity.

-- MS in Nutrition Orientation Mandatory - Prior to Master of Science in Nutrition coursework, students are required to attend a mandatory virtual orientation - ENP in August, Date announced over the summer - CPHN in January, Date announced over the winter - DI Orientation Mandatory - Prior to Supervised Practice, students are required to attend a mandatory virtual orientation - ENP in June, Date announced in April - CPHN in September, Date announced in May - Pre-preparation work, medical and background compliances, and other information specific to supervised practice will be reviewed. - Supervised Practice Orientation Required part of supervised practice hours - First week of the program for all students - Schedule to be distributed at least one month prior to beginning orientation - Note: Calendar for supervised practice is NOT the same as for the University general courses
+- University-wide orientation Attendance is highly recommended. - o Prior to the start of the program, the University offers an orientation program that introduces the student to the available student services, IT and library resources, and other general information. - o In conjunction with this orientation, the Graduate Program in Nutrition will have some program-specific events that you should plan to attend. - Students will be oriented to the on-line teaching learning environment, meet FN Department faculty and may participate in a seminar or other academic activity. - MS in Nutrition Orientation Mandatory (virtual) - o Prior to Master of Science in Nutrition coursework, students are required to attend a mandatory virtual orientation - ENP in August, Date announced over the summer - CPHN in January, Date announced over the winter - DI Mini-Orientation Mandatory (virtual) - o Prior to Supervised Practice, students are required to attend a mandatory virtual orientation - ENP and CPHN Concentrations in June, Date announced in April - Pre-preparation work, medical and background compliances, and other information specific to supervised practice will be reviewed. - Supervised Practice Orientation Required part of supervised practice hours (in-person) - o First week of the program for all students - o Note: Calendar for supervised practice is NOT the same as for the University general courses